 To do this, pop and twist your hips, knees, and feet in one direction and move your torso and arms in the other direction.
 If you were to do a right shifty, your torso and arms would rotate left.
 Before you land, simply unwind the rotation and land with your upper body and lower body in line.

-The nollie, or nose-ollie, is a reverse-ollie.
+The nollie, or nose-ollie, is a reverse ollie.
 A nollie is where you generate the initial pop from the tips of your skis instead of the tails.
 Mastering this trick will give you a stylish variation in your jumping when hopping over rollers or onto rails.

 First, shift your weight over the back of your skis.
 Next, shift your weight forward quickly while keeping your knees bent.
 During this motion, pull your skis backward by sliding your feet back.
-Then, apply a lot of forward pressure into the toes of your boots.
-Once you feel that the tips of your skis are loaded, begin extending your knees while pushing your hips back to center to pop into the air.
+Then, apply a lot of forward pressure to the toes of your boots.
+Once you feel that the tips of your skis are loaded, begin extending your knees while pushing your hips back to the center to pop into the air.